-11.1.
-Members must declare any conflicts of interest at the start of each meeting or before discussion of the relevant agenda item or topic.
-Details of any conflicts of interest should be appropriately recorded in the minutes.
+- 11.1.
+Members of Te Kāhui Mahi Ngātahi | CAG must declare any conflicts of interest at the start of each meeting or before discussion of the relevant agenda item or topic.
+Details of any conflicts of interest should be recorded appropriately in the minutes. - 11.2.

-11.2.
 Where any member of Te Kāhui Mahi Ngātahi | CAG is deemed to have a real, or perceived, conflict of interest at a meeting, it may be appropriate that they are excused from deliberations on the issue where the conflict of interest exists.